-Tenterden & District Museum is housed in a two-storey weather-boarded building, one of the last representatives in Tenterden of a type of industrial building common in the area in the latter part of the 19th century.
+Tenterden & District Museum is housed in a two-storey weather-boarded building, one of the last representatives of a type of building common in the area in the latter part of the 19th century.

-The Museum was opened in 1976 and is run entirely by volunteers.
-It is an Arts Council accredited museum and a member of the Wheels of Time initiative with other Kent museums.
+The Museum was created in 1976, officially opened the following year, and has always been run entirely by volunteers.
+It is an Arts Council accredited museum and a member of the Wheels of Time initiative.

-The Museum has a small shop selling quality Tenterden souvenirs.
-It also offers a selection of locally produced books relevant to the town and local history.
-Come and look for gifts to remind you of your visit to Tenterden.
+The Museum has a small shop selling a range of Tenterden souvenirs as well as locally produced art and craft pieces.
+It also offers a superb selection of local interest books.
+Come in and look for unique gifts to remind you of your visit to Tenterden.

-We hold regular events and tours throughout the year.
-We have special events for children and for schools.
+We hold regular events and tours throughout the year and have special events for children.
+We also work closely with our local primary and secondary schools, providing curriculum enrichment and work experience placements.

 Find out more on Facebook and Instagram